mekeh94/Hello-World/README.md

 i'm human

-mekeh here, i like python.
-i like coding and wish to learn more of it. i've always thought of coding in my life
+mekeh94 here, i like node.js and coffescript (that what i'm made of). i've tacos on the moon and find them far superior to earth tacos